noveogroup-amorgunov/localizify/README.md

 ### Quick start

-[localizify](https://github.com/noveogroup-amorgunov/localizify) returns instance of Localizify, so it's singelton.
-You can add translations in one module and use it in another (but you can get Localizify from `localizify.Instance`).
+[localizify](https://github.com/noveogroup-amorgunov/localizify) returns instance of `Localizify`, so it's singelton.
+You can add translations in one module and use it in another (but you can get `Localizify` from `localizify.Instance`).

 First of all you need add locales with translations and set locale by default: